Ramahadam/ticket-system/README.md

 - Frontend: React.js, Vite, React Query
 - Backend: Supabase
-- Testing: Jest, React Testing Library
 - CI/CD: GitHub Actions

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## 👥 Support

-For support, please check our [Support Guide](./docs/SUPPORT.md) or open an issue.